 There was snow on the trail, on the slopes and of course, on the mountains.
 There wasn’t an inch of land devoid of snow.
 Adults transformed to kids and started throwing snow balls at each other.
 The two daughters too, joined the party.

-We left the main trail and moved up a bit to embark on a different trail along the slopes of the hills on the left side.
+We left the main trail and moved up a bit to embark on a different trail along the slopes of the hills on the right side.
 We did so because this trail was somehow devoid of snow and we could move faster.
 The lodges grew bigger as we moved on but they were still not within our reach.
-Helicopters, in the meantime kept flying around, either for rescue operations or ferrying passengers embarking on helicopter tours.
+Helicopters, in the meantime kept plying around, either for rescue operations or ferrying passengers embarking on helicopter tours.
 But the weather was deteriorating fast.
 The sunshine was gone.
 Clouds hovered above the mountain peaks, some of which were already engulfed by them.
 Just about then, we reached the premises of the Annapurna Base Camp, which had a few sign boards declaring the name along with some welcome messages.

 In spite of the name, the place didn’t resemble a base camp in its literal terms, rather appeared as a place of halt, no different that the ones we came through from down below.
 There weren’t any expedition camps as we saw them at the Everest Base Camp.
 Still, it was a land mark and people were satisfied after reaching there.
 It was indeed, a cherished goal to achieve, especially, with the little daughters.
 Finally, it seemed that all the hurdles were behind us.
 There were three lodges in the area.
 We went into one of them.
 The rooms were already allotted.
 Most importantly, there were enough blankets for all, which was a big relief.
 This is one thing to be aware of.
 In the peak seasons (like Autumn, the season we went in), lodges in this route are packed to the brim and very often they get overbooked.
 Trekkers often need to adjust and sleep in the dining area.
 In such conditions, there can be shortage of blankets.
 When in demand, the porters and guides get the priority before tourists (that’s the unspoken rule in this part of the world).
 So, tourists are advised to carry sleeping bags and enough warm clothing with them to adapt to such situations.
 We were fortunate enough not to face such eventualities beyond Bamboo.